I’m ready to do Meatless Mondays, Vegan Before 6, and any other type of cleanse you want to throw my way.

 (Except for the GOOP one.
 Did it once, ended very badly with a bowl of mac, cheese, and hot dogs.)

-But I’ll just start by making a big batch of my baked tofu to throw into some veggie-centric dishes over the next few weeks.
+But I’ll just start by making a big batch of my crispy baked tofu to throw into some veggie-centric dishes over the next few weeks.

 What, are you shocked?
-Really, truly, I LOVE TOFU.
-Never had a problem with the texture, never balked at its blandness at all.
+Really, truly, I love tofu.
+Never had a problem with the texture, never balked at its so-called blandness at all.

 Yes, there are a few preliminary steps to follow, but they can be done in bulk and you’ll be rewarded with trays of well-browned, nutty tofu at your disposal.

-- 1 block extra-firm tofu
+- 1 16-ounce block extra-firm tofu

 - 2 tablespoons soy sauce